Running a recruitment drive

 Before you do anything else, ask yourself: why do I want to do a recruitment drive?
 This will help you plan for success, make the most of your time, and evaluate if you've achieved your goals.

-Recruiting girls - which units have spaces to offer?
+- Recruiting girls: Which units have spaces to offer?
 What's the current awareness of guiding in the community?
 Are there other roles available for volunteers who don’t want to become leaders

-Opening a new group in a new community - who are you looking to engage?
+- Opening a new unit in a new community: Who are you looking to engage?
 What do you know about this community?

 2. Plan for success

 Now put together a plan for how you'll achieve your goals using the time, skills and resources available.
 Use our recruitment ideas in the expandable box below to help you decide what events and activities you're going to run to recruit volunteers.
 Don't forget to think about whether you need to complete a risk assessment.

 Ask volunteers, young members and your community to help take your recruitment drive forward.
 Choose people with the skills you need - graphic design, photography, PR, event planning, catering, public speaking.
 Then share out the workload by giving people specific tasks.

 Run taster events in partnership with a school, community group or local business.
 Plan fun activities to show new recruits what guiding's all about.

 Get out and about

 Raise the profile of guiding in your local community.
 Wear uniform and take along posters, leaflets or banners.
 Take action in the community by helping at an event, supporting a community clean up or through enabling girls to have their voices heard.
 It all makes you more visible.